How to improve productivity with time batching

 Meaningless distractions wreak havoc on your day.
 “One look at an email can rob you of 15 minutes of focus.
 One call on your phone, one tweet, one instant message can destroy your schedule, forcing you to move meetings or blow off important things,” says Siegfried Lenz

 This is exactly why time batching is worth experimenting with.
 We could all use a little nudge to be more focused and less distracted during the day, and this approach has just the right amount of rigidity to help you stay on task.
-Give yourself a few weeks to test and experiment with the approach, and see what you discover.
-You might be pleasantly surprised.
+Give yourself a few weeks to experiment with the approach, and you might be pleasantly surprised.